suchjs/vp-suchjs/docs/en/installation.md

 pnpm add suchjs
 ```

-In the nodejs environment, suchjs has the ability to load configuration files, the format of the configuration file can be viewed [Configuration File](./config.md)
+In the nodejs environment, suchjs has the ability to load configuration files, the format of the configuration file can be viewed in API [Such.config](./api.html#such-config)

 ## Browser